Picts: Etymology

-The Latin word Picti first occurs in a panegyric, a formal eulogising speech from 297 and is most commonly explained as meaning 'painted' (from Latin pingere 'to paint'; pictus, 'painted', cf. Greek πυκτίς pyktis, 'picture').
+The Latin word Picti first occurs in a panegyric, a formal eulogising speech from 297, and is most commonly explained as meaning 'painted' (from Latin pingere 'to paint'; pictus, 'painted', cf. Greek πυκτίς pyktis, 'picture').
 This is generally understood to be a reference to the practice of tattooing.
 Claudian, in his account of the Roman commander Stilicho, written around 404, speaks of designs on the bodies of dying Picts, presumably referring to tattoos or body paint.
 Isidore of Seville reports in the early seventh century that the practice was continued by the Picts.
 An alternative suggestion is that the Latin Picti was derived from a native form, perhaps related etymologically to the Gallic Pictones.

 The Picts were called Cruithni in Old Irish and Prydyn in Old Welsh.
 These are lexical cognates, from the proto-Celtic *kwritu 'form', from which *Pretania (Britain) also derives.
 Pretani (and with it Cruithni and Prydyn) is likely to have originated as a generalised term for any native inhabitant of Britain.
 This is similar to the situation with the Gaelic name of Scotland, Alba, which originally seems to have been a generalised term for Britain.
-It has been proposed that the Picts may have called themselves Albidosi, a name found in the Chronicle of the Kings of Alba during the reign of Máel Coluim mac Domnaill.
+It has been proposed that the Picts may have called themselves Albidosi, a name found in the Chronicle of the Kings of Alba during the reign of Máel Coluim mac Domnaill together with an obcure term Nainndisi.